SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 ![Service monitoring](/images/users-guide/DeviceManagement/devmgmt-devices-servicemonitoring.png)

-The **Service monitoring** page shows the availability percentage of devices for the last 24 hours, last 7 days and last 30 days.
+The **Service monitoring** page shows the availability of devices for the last 24 hours, last 7 days and last 30 days in percentage.

 <a name="alarm-monitoring"></a>
 ### Working with alarms